DanielThomas/virtual-threads-cluster-aware/README.md

 ## ClusterAwareBenchmark

-Benchmark run on an `m7a.8xlarge`:
+Benchmark run on an AWS EC2 `m7a.8xlarge` instance:

 ```
 processor	: 0